ycchiranjeevi/prime-tables/README.md

 ```
 ## Compile the program

-Run the following command at the root of the source director
+Run the following command at the root of the source directory:
 ```
 lein do clean, uberjar
 ```